galaxy-genome-annotation/python-tripal/docs/commands/analysis.rst

 **Options**::

+      --organism TEXT        Organism common name or abbreviation --organism_id INTEGER  Organism ID
       --gaf_ext TEXT         If looking for files in a directory, extension of the GAF files
       --query_type TEXT      The feature type (e.g. 'gene', 'mRNA', 'contig') of the query.
 It must be a valid Sequence Ontology term.
-      --query_uniquename    Use this if the --query-re regular expression matches unique names instead of names in the database.
+      --query_matching TEXT  Method to match identifiers to features in the database. ('name', 'uniquename' or 'dbxref')  [default:
+                             uniquename]
-      --method TEXT         Import method ('add' or 'remove')  [default: add] --re_name TEXT        Regular expression to extract the feature name from GAF file.
+      --method TEXT          Import method ('add' or 'remove')  [default: add] --name_column INTEGER  Column containing the feature identifiers (2, 3, 10 or 11; default=2).  [default: 2]
+      --re_name TEXT         Regular expression to extract the feature name from GAF file.
       --no_wait              Do not wait for job to complete --algorithm TEXT       analysis algorithm
       --sourceversion TEXT   analysis sourceversion
       --sourceuri TEXT       analysis sourceuri
       --description TEXT     analysis description
       --date_executed TEXT   analysis date_executed (yyyy-mm-dd)
       -h, --help             Show this message and exit.

 ``load_interpro`` command